TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

  	<li>In your reflective learning journal, discuss the differences between qualitative and quantitative research reports.</li>
  	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
-<strong><span style="color: #ff0000">[Heather, there are a lot of questions for students to answer in the blog.
-Could we delete some, or double check the learning outcomes to see what is required to assess?
-Perhaps look at Unit 5 Assessment for the full list]</span></strong>

-&nbsp;
 <h3>Quantitative Research Designs</h3>
 Quantitative research designs typically rely on the researcher beginning with a theoretical (or conceptual) framework that will determine what concepts the researcher chooses to investigate, the research questions, and the framing of research findings (Corbin &amp; Strauss, 2008, p.
 39).
 These frameworks lead to a structured, predetermined, formal, and specifically detailed plan of operation (Bogdan &amp; Biklen, 2007, p.
 45).